 There are four London-based ice hockey clubs playing in the NIHL (National Ice Hockey League — consisting of 42 teams).
-Players in these teams are usually amateur, rather than full-time pros.
+Players in these teams are amateur, rather than full-time pros.
 Throughout the season, each team plays each of the other teams in the league four times — twice at home, twice away.
 So although there are only four London teams, there are still plenty of matches going on in and around the capital.
 Tickets start from around £9 — very affordable.
 The London teams are:

 Streatham Ice Hockey Club at Streatham Ice Rink

 Previously known as Streatham Redskins, and now calling themselves the Redhawks, Streatham IHC is based at Streatham Leisure Centre & Ice Rink.
 The team was established in 1932.
 In 2014 the Redskins moved to their new location at the rebuilt Streatham Ice Rink (the only Olympic size ice rink in London) after being temporarily ousted to Brixton Ice Rink for a couple of seasons while it was under construction.
 When the old Streatham ice rink was closed down, there was doubt whether the team — once most of the most successful in Britain — would be able to continue.
 Clearly, this fear didn't come to pass.

 Haringey Huskies Ice Hockey Club at Alexandra Palace

 Known until recently as Haringey Racers (or London Racers), the ice hockey team based at Ally Pally is now called the Haringey Huskies.